jaykantrprj/Elasticsearch-Travel-Recommendations/README.md

 - Python Flask: Server-side logic and API endpoints
 - HTML, CSS, and JavaScript: Front-end development
 ---
+# Project organizataion on github

+- Four Branches are created for two major features
+    - Search
+    - Recommendations
+- There are two main dirctories as
+    - frontend
+    - backend

+---
 # Implementation

 ### Possible Datasets: